All Episodes

 And this is early on in the days of the stimulus.

-I said, You want bipartisanship?
+I said, you want bipartisanship?

-Let's do real bipartisanship.
+Let's do real bipartisan.

-Well, I never expected Obama to take anybody up on it, but what Drew here is suggesting is that maybe some lawmakers, some elected officials go back and review that op-ed and call it the limbaugh recovery plan and bring it up for a vote.
+Well, I never expected Obama to take anybody up on it, but what Drew here is suggesting is that maybe some lawmakers, some elected officials, go back and review that op-ed and call it the Limbaugh Recovery Plan and bring it up for a vote.

 It had every ingredient in there, it had everything anybody could possibly want.